"Lifting Hearts, and Touching Souls"

 victims of the recent devastating May tornado.

-"A Girl Named Charley" with Jerry Nickell began visiting in the hospital setting years ago, yet never tire
+"A Girl Named Charley" with Handler Jerry began visiting in the hospital setting years ago, yet never tire

-of the beauty of interacting with those in need of a furry friend.
-Hours of compassionate work
+of experiencing the gift of interaction with those in need of a furry friend.
+Hours of compassionate work doesn't bring

-bring no money to H.A.L.O. volunteers, yet we are paid in unexpected miracles.
+monetary benefits, yet we are paid by unexpected and unmeasurable miracles.

 that gives- gathers.